Mandela ‘making steady progress’

 He will leave South Africa on “a good footing”, Deena said.
 “It will be a big loss to the country even though he’s not in the public eye.
 It’s through him that we are where we are.”

-The name and location of the hospital where Mandela is being treated were not disclosed, to allow the medical team to focus on their work and to shield the family from the intense media interest.
+The name and location of the hospital where Mandela is being treated have not been disclosed to allow his medical team to focus on their work and to shield the family from the intense media interest.

 In the past he has been hospitalised at a clinic in Pretoria.

-His December hospital stay was his longest since he walked free from 27 years of apartheid jail in 1990.
+His December hospital stay was his longest since he walked free from jail in 1990.